holy-angel-university/datastalgo/exams/prelim/01_sum_of_even_digits/readme.md

    - Conditionals
    - Loops
    - Type Casting
-4. Test your solution by running `python test.py`.
+4. Test your solution by running `test.py`.
 The script will automatically check your implementation against 10 test cases.

 ## Hints